soap-exists/Introduction/README.md

 ➤ PRONOUNS: Any/All !!

 EXTRA: I roleplay on Discord and Pony.town !!
-I like Forsaken, Maymadness2012, Two Time, and iTrapped !!
+I like Forsaken, Maymadness2012, Two Time, iTrapped, and Chance !!
 Feel free to interact unless stated otherwise !!

 ══════════════